Azure-Samples/iot-edge-watchdog/README.md

 END_WINDOW_IN_SECONDS seconds, it will consider itself offline.
 - HEARTBEAT_FREQUENCY_IN_SECONDS (10): the device will send messages every HEARTBEAT_FREQUENCY_IN_SECONDS seconds.

+There are two additional settings to be specified related to the device:
+- IOTEDGE_DEVICEID: deviceId that is created in Azure IoTHub
+- IOTEDGE_MODULEID: moduleId of the Watchdog Edge Module --> default value "*Watchdog*"

 ### Iot Hub Listener

 The **IoT Hub Listener** is an Azure Function designed to be intermediate plumbing between an Azure IoT Hub and a